91˿Ƶ

 Projections: Sankofa

-As part of the exhibition, three artworks by Shanna Strauss, Kanga I, II, and III, were installed in the Trottier Building Mezzanine in February 2026.
+As part of the exhibition, three physical artworks by Shanna Strauss, Kanga I, IIIII, were installed in the Trottier Building Mezzanine in February 2026.
+The full digital exhibit will launch on May 8, 2026—stay tuned for more details!

 Meaning of Sankofa